SubmitForm - Additional Information

 The ISPs use the 'Referrer' part of the http request headers (the information your browser sends with each request but that you don't see) to verify that the request originated from one of their pages.

-By providing referrer information the Web Update Wizard can fool the script into accepting the GET / POST request.
+By providing referrer information the Software Update Wizard can fool the script into accepting the GET / POST request.
 Therefore, in the sample syntax shown we have set the referrer for the GET / POST request to be a page from our own web site.

-Please note that as far as the Web Update Wizard is concerned, the page contact.html which is specified in the example syntax as the referring URL does not have to actually exist.
+Please note that as far as the Software Update Wizard is concerned, the page contact.html which is specified in the example syntax as the referring URL does not have to actually exist.
 However, if your ISP is clever (and has processing power to burn!) they would be sensible to check that, not only does the referrer come from their server space but also that the page specified actually exists!
 You will have to discover whether this is an issue for your ISP by trial and error!

 If you have your own server, you will probably not need to use the Referrer syntax, as you have total control over what is accepted or rejected by the server.

 This keyword lets you access string values from the client PC's registry.
-This is useful where, for example, your application has squirreled away some information that needs to be transmitted by the Web Update Wizard in a SubmitForm keyword line.
+This is useful where, for example, your application has squirreled away some information that needs to be transmitted by the Software Update Wizard in a SubmitForm keyword line.

 For example, suppose your application maintains a usage count of the number of times the client user has used your program.
 Your program writes this information to a registry item, e.g. HKEY_LOCAL_MACHINE\SOFTWARE\MyApp\Usage, as a text data item, as shown in the following screen extract from the Windows Registry Editor, regedit.exe: